xbill82/sublime-mocha-snippets/README.md

 ## Installation

-Install from Sublime's Package Control.
+git clone this repo in Sublime Text's Packages directory

-## sublime text 2 snippets for mocha
+## Sublime Text snippets for mocha (in ES6 arrow functions style, no semicolon)

 This package has five snippets, use as follows: